Morningstar Logo

 I’d be happy to chat more about how I chose the activities I did, how I designed the interactions, and how I kept the energy up for two whole days in a beige ballroom.
 This piece would be much too long if I explained all that here!

-Lastly, here’s an update from a PLG leader about a week after our workshop:
+Lastly, here’s an update from a design leader about a week after our workshop:

 Building a global design team